drizzentic/healthbitt/README.md

     ```

   3. Laravel application server is started.
-  ...Make sure the application server is available and the API endpoints are reachable.
+  Make sure the application server is available and the API endpoints are reachable.

 ###Creating a medical file